 If you are unable to make an online application

-If you do not have the opportunity to apply online for a residence permit to move to a family member in Sweden, you can apply at an embassy or consulate general in the country in which you are living.
+If you are not able to apply online for a residence permit to move to a family member in Sweden, you can apply at an embassy or consulate-general in the country you live in.
 On this page you will find information on how to apply.

-An online application helps you to get it right
+An online application will help you to apply correctly

 Power of attorney

-As your legal representative, your family member in Sweden can apply online for you if you give him or her a power of attorney.
-You may submit a power of attorney for your family member when you visit the embassy or consulate general.
+Your family member in Sweden can, as a representative, apply in the e-service (internet application) for you if you give him or her a power of attorney.
+The power of attorney can be submitted together with the application in the e-service.
+You can submit a power of attorney for your family member when you visit the embassy or consulate-general.

-If neither you nor your close relative in Sweden is able to make an online application, you may apply at the embassy or consulate general in the country where you are living.
+If neither you nor your relative in Sweden are able to submit an online application, you can apply at the embassy or consulate-general in the country you are in.